Life Group Links: Weekly Discussion Questions and Life Group Leader’s Page

 LIFE GROUPS are a great way to get connected at ERBC!

-These small groups of 8-12 people meet together weekly, at ERBC and around our community, to spend time discussing interesting and important questions related to the weekly sermon, while also building friendships, praying for one another, serving together, and simply having fun!
+These small groups of 6-12 people meet together once a week for 60 to 90 minutes, to spend time discussing interesting and important questions related to the weekly sermon, while also building friendships, praying for one another, serving together, and simply having fun!
 We have groups meeting online, in person, and hybrid groups offering a little of both.

 |GROUP #||GROUP TYPE||MEETING DAY||MEETING TIME||MEETING LOCATION||LEADER/ CO-LEADER|